-An affiliate CLO Fund managed by Katonah Debt Advisors.
+2An affiliate CLO Fund managed by Katonah Debt Advisors.

-Advisors manages the fund.
+As a manager of the CLO Funds, Katonah Debt Advisors receives contractual and recurring management fees as well as a one-time structuring fee from the CLO Funds for its management and advisory services.
+In addition, Katonah Debt Advisors may also earn income related to net interest on assets accumulated for future CLO issuances on which it has provided a first loss guaranty in connection with loan warehouse arrangements for its CLO Funds.
+Katonah Debt Advisors generates annual operating income equal to the amount by which its fee income exceeds it operating expenses.
+The annual management fees which Katonah Debt Advisors receives are generally based on a fixed percentage of the par value of assets under management and are recurring in nature for the term of the CLO Fund so long as Katonah Debt Advisors manages the fund.
 As a result, the annual management fees earned by Katonah Debt Advisors are not subject to market value fluctuations in the underlying collateral.
 Katonah Debt Advisors generates annual operating income equal to the amount by which its fee income exceeds it operating expenses.
 In future years, Katonah Debt Advisors may receive accrued incentive fees upon the liquidation of CLO Funds it manages, provided such CLO Funds have achieved a minimum investment return to holders of their subordinated securities or preferred shares.